ShaunFerris/Coding-Note-Taking/Webdev - Basics.md

-#webdevSpecific #HTML #CSS #frontend #frontend-libs #webdevSpecific #react
+#webdevSpecific #HTML #CSS #frontend #frontend-libs

-This note serves as the hub for front-end web design related topics, and as the jumping off point for learning about HTML, CSS and eventually front-end frameworks like react.js.
+This note serves as the hub for front-end web design related topics, and as the jumping off point for learning about HTML, CSS and eventually front-end frameworks like React.

 Related notes:
 	[[Webdev HTML and CSS Basics]]